Included in this guide:

 The synthetic leather upper and aerodynamic overlap tongue cinches together using the brand’s SLW2 dial, which offers minute adjustments to achieve a precision fit.

 Northwave has combined the extreme flexibility of a Gore-Tex Rattler membrane with the superior thermal insulation of Neoprene to create the ankle cuff, though this does make these shoes a bear to wrestle onto your feet, especially if you're late for a group ride.

 Rough and tumble winter kicks for a bit of gravel road versatility

 The Sidi Frost Gore MTB/gravel shoes look a bit like some of the brand's moto boots.
-The upper is made from a mix of synthetic leather and microfiber mesh, but don't worry, there's a Gore-Tex membrane underneath to keep the rain from soaking through.
-With a tall neoprene ankle cuff secured by velcro at the top, the shoes also feature a Techno-3 dial over the forefoot and a velcro strap to cinch the toe box.
+The upper is made from a mix of synthetic leather and microfibre mesh, but don't worry, there's a Gore-Tex membrane underneath to keep the rain from soaking through.
+With a tall neoprene ankle cuff secured by Velcro at the top, the shoes also feature a Tecno-3 dial over the forefoot and a Velcro strap to cinch the toe box.

 The sole is the brands Millennium 5 Carbon Composite sole, which Sidi says allows the plate to provide efficient power transfer and is unaffected by significant temperature gradients.
 At the back is Sidi's trademark reinforced heel cup to prevent heel lift.

-While this shoe comes in a road and MTB version, we like the off-road version for added versatility, and greatly appreciate the added traction on offer from the aggressive lugs, we just wish they were replaceable.
+While this shoe comes in a road version too (the Sidi Zero Gore 2), we like the off-road Frost Gore 2 for added versatility, and greatly appreciate the added traction on offer from the aggressive lugs, we just wish they were replaceable.